Tips for Taps Blog

 Are All Brita Filters the Same?

-No. But the Brita Stream, Faucet systems or to-go bottle filters are not covered in this article.
+No. But the Brita Stream, Brita faucet filter systems, and Brita fill & go bottle filters are not covered in this article.
 These perform differently than the Standard and Elite filters used in Brita pitchers.

-Do I Need to Change My Pitcher's Filter?
+How Often Should I Change My Brita Filter?

 When Should I Consider a Brita Pitcher?

-You should consider a Brita pitcher filter when you know you have water quality concerns.
+You should consider a Brita pitcher filter when you know what aspects of your water quality you want to improve.
 Usually, this is after you’ve had your water tested.
-Looking into your water quality will reveal the specific concerns you’ll want your Brita to address.
+Looking into your water quality will reveal the specific concerns you want your Brita to address.

 Common water quality concerns vary depending on your water supplier, where you live, and—if you’re on a public utility—where your utility sources its water.